leandroruiz96/behaviors/README.md

 ## Continuity Lines

-I wanted to show that you can create whatever relationship you can imagine, so I made two custom views that reacts to the ViewPager's scroll events in order to make you feel continuity between fragments, and with just one view on top of it.
+I wanted to show that you can create whatever relationship you can imagine, so I made two custom views that react to the ViewPager's scroll events in order to make you feel continuity between fragments, and with just one view on top of it.

 ![Lines](https://i.imgur.com/0C2lb85.gif)